github/docs/content/copilot/configuring-github-copilot/configuring-network-settings-for-github-copilot.md

 Kerberos is an authentication protocol that allows users and services to prove their identity to each other.
 When a user successfully authenticates, an authentication service grants the user a ticket that gives them access to a service for a period of time.
 Network administrators may prefer Kerberos to basic authentication because it is more secure and doesn't require sending unencrypted credentials.

 {% data variables.product.prodname_copilot %} supports authentication to a proxy with Kerberos.
-To use Kerberos, you must have the appropriate krb5 library for your operating system installed on your machine, and an active ticket for the proxy service (either created manually with the `kinit` command, or by another application).
+To use Kerberos, you must have the appropriate krb5 library for your operating system installed on your machine and an active ticket for the proxy service (either created manually with the `kinit` command or by another application).
 You can use the `klist` command to check if you have a ticket for the proxy service.

 Kerberos uses a service principal name (SPN) to uniquely identify a service instance.
 By default, the SPN is derived from the proxy URL.
 For example, if the proxy URL is `http://proxy.example.com:3128`, the SPN is `HTTP/proxy.example.com`.